-- Students shall arrive at the examination room at least five (5) minutes before the commencement of the examination. - Only students writing the examination and invigilators shall be permitted into an examination room during an examination. - Students will not be allowed to leave and re-enter the examination room once the exam commences. - In general, a student shall not be admitted into the examination room fifteen (15) minutes after the commencement of the examination or leave until at least half an hour after the examination has commenced.
-Exceptions for this item shall be at the discretion of the Invigilator(s) - Students shall not be allowed in the examination room after another student has left, regardless of the time elapsed. - If a student is late and is allowed to enter the examination room, the time allotted for completion of the exam and the student seat placement is at the discretion of the Invigilator(s). - Students absent for the examination should refer to Missed Compulsory Evaluations Policy.
+- Learners shall arrive at the examination room at least five (5) minutes before the commencement of the examination. - Only learners writing the examination and invigilators shall be permitted into an examination room during an examination. - Learners will not be allowed to leave and re-enter the examination room once the exam commences. - In general, a learner shall not be admitted into the examination room fifteen (15) minutes after the commencement of the examination or leave until at least half an hour after the examination has commenced.
+Exceptions for this item shall be at the discretion of the Invigilator(s) - Learners shall not be allowed in the examination room after another learner has left, regardless of the time elapsed. - If a learner is late and is allowed to enter the examination room, the time allotted for completion of the exam and the learner seat placement is at the discretion of the Invigilator(s). - Learners absent for the examination should refer to Missed Compulsory Evaluations Policy.